This post is going to be:

 OpenOCD

 OpenOCD is the Open On Chip Debugger.
-It includes the GDB install and allows you to use the GDB backend on the STM32 processor to pause, breakpoint and inspect your paused code.
+It includes the GDB (debugger) install and allows you to use the GDB backend on the STM32 processor to pause, breakpoint and inspect your paused code.

 brew install open-ocd